Ubuntu Wants To Collect Data About Your System -- Starting With 18.04 LTS - Slashdot

 In an announcement on Ubuntu mailing list, Will Cooke, on behalf of the Ubuntu Desktop team, announced Canonical's plans to collect some data related to the users' system configuration and the packages installed on their machines.
 From a report: Before you read anything further, it's important to note that users will have the option to opt-out of this data collection.
 The company plans to add a checkbox to the installer, which would be checked by default.
 The option could be like: "Send diagnostics information to help improve Ubuntu."
 As per your convenience, you can opt-out during the installation.
 An option to do the same will also be made available in the Privacy panel of GNOME Settings.
 With this data collection, the team wishes to improve the daily experiences of the Ubuntu users.
 It's worth noting that the collected data will be sent over encrypted connections and no IP addresses will be tracked.
 To be precise, the collected data will include: flavour and version of Ubuntu, network connectivity or not, CPU family, RAM, disk(s) size, screen(s) resolution, GPU vendor and model, OEM manufacturer, location (based on the location selection made during install), no IP information, time taken for Installation, auto-login enabled or not, disk layout selected, third party software selected or not, download updates during install or not, livePatch enabled or not.

-Debian Popularity Contest (Score:2)
+Debian Popularity Contest (Score:3)

 Re: (Score:2)